plilja/plilja.github.io/_posts/2020-04-27-documenting-code.md

     ...
 }
 ```
-The only thing that is unclear from the type signature,
+The only thing unclear from the type signature
-is what would happen if the person was not found.
+is what would happen if the person is not found.
 And in
 this case, that is not documented.

 Searching IntelliJ Marketplace, I found that there are even
 plugins that will generate such Javadoc for you.
-I think
+I believe
 this bad practice comes from universities.
 When I went to
-university we were told that every method should be documented.
+university, we were told that every method should be documented.

 My opinion is that if you feel the need to document your code,
 in a strongly typed language, then you should interpret that
 as a code smell.
-Probably you can look for a better method
+You can probably look for a better method
 name or a cleaner abstraction and leave out the documentation.